The day-to-day operations of The Global Undergraduate Awards are managed by a small Executive Team based in Dublin, Ireland.

 Director of Higher Education Studies, Rockefeller Institute of Government, USA

-Head of Design, Dublin School of Creative Arts, Dublin Institute of Technology, Ireland
+Head of Design, Dublin School of Creative Arts, Technological University for Dublin, Ireland

-Vice Chancellor for Reseach and Engagement at The University of Tennessee, Knoxville, USA
+Vice Chancellor for Research and Engagement at The University of Tennessee, Knoxville, USA

 Chief Executive Officer at Uversity